 - Saving in Packing Cost compared to other modes

-- Complete door-to-door service and it is one of the more economical means of transport.
+- Complete door-to-door service is one of the more economical means of transport.

 Another option to keep in mind is multimodal solutions – the utilization of more than one mode of transport.

-One such example is the cross region rail network combined with truck.
-Providers including DHL, Geodis, UPS and DB Schenker are offering such a solution along China’s Silk Road network.
+One such example is the cross-region rail network combined with trucks.
+Providers including DHL, Geodis, UPS, and DB Schenker are offering such a solution along China’s Silk Road network.